Gooey butter cake: St. Louis origin and baker's formula

-Traditionally served as a breakfast or "coffee cake", variations of Gooey Butter Cake have become popular, dessert offerings in many restaurants.
-The first known use of the confection as a dessert was at Clary’s Restaurant in Springfield, Missouri.
-In 1991, the restaurant first offered a Warm Blueberry Gooey Butter Cake with Vanilla Bean Ice Cream and Blueberry Coulis.
-It became a signature dessert at the popular eatery.

-Commercial and Regional Availability
+Commercial and regional availability

 Many St. Louis area grocery stores sell fresh or boxed gooey butter cakes.
 Haas Baking sold a widely distributed, square and packaged version in a box that depicts a colorful, if anachronistic scene of aviator Charles Lindbergh's plane the Spirit of St. Louis flying past downtown St. Louis, the Gateway Arch and the modern cityscape in clouds.
-Independent or family bakeries make gooey butter cakes, from a time when there were still many neighborhood corner German and Austrian American bakeries in St. Louis, in neighborhoods like Dutchtown, Bevo Mill, and the Tower Grove area, and others.
+Independent or family bakeries make gooey butter cakes, from a time when there were still many German and Austrian American bakeries in St. Louis, in neighborhoods like Dutchtown, Bevo Mill, and the Tower Grove area, and others, such as has Federhofer and Helfers.

 There are now several businesses that specialize in different flavors of gooey butter cake and sell them in coffee shops, or to walk in customers, or by order or shipment.

 Panera Bread Company (original name: St. Louis Bread Company) makes a Danish with a gooey butter filling for the St. Louis market.
 More recently, Walgreens sells wrapped, individual slices of a version of St. Louis gooey butter cake as a snack alongside muffins, brownies, and cookies.

 Gooey butter cake is now widely available outside of the St. Louis area, as Walmart has been marketing a version called Paula Deen Baked Goods Original Gooey Butter Cake.
 While Walmart still sells a gooey butter cake, they dropped the Paula Deen version.

 Gooey butter cake ("butter cake") is also widely popular in German-style bakeries throughout the Philadelphia Metropolitan Area, as well as down the Jersey Shore.
 Wawa has started selling different flavors of individually-wrapped gooey butter cakes.

 Modern versions of this confection, originally sold as a breakfast pastry or "coffee cake", have shown up on upscale restaurant menus across the Midwest and even the West coast.